Careers360 Logo

 • Read Questions Carefully: Understand the type of reasoning question before attempting.

-• Use Diagrams for Syllogisms: Visualizing relationships helps solve complex problems faster.
+• Use Diagrams for Syllogisms: Visualising relationships helps solve complex problems faster.

 • Eliminate Wrong Options First: Remove extreme or unlikely options to narrow down choices.